tobias-delago/am10_group11_project/README.md

 ## What statistical techniques do you think you may be using?

 It will be a difficult task to predict homicide rates as the factors within each country are so peculiar.
 However, a multiple linear regression model with LASSO and k-fold cross-validation will be utilized to understand the predictory value that parameters such as continent, gdp, unemployment etc. have on the homicide rate.
+In addition we have planned to use bootstrapped comparison of means between single categories.